 To keep things simple we will forgo how the ratios are structured and instead concentrate on the benefits.
-(Click here to contact us for more detail on ratios.)
 The biggest benefit of the change by far is the ability of in-state companies to attribute apportionable income to the state where the benefit is received rather then where the costs were incurred.
 This is a tremendous opportunity for in-state service providers.
 Some of our clients have been able to reduce their tax burden in excess of 50%.
 If you are in a service business with customers outside WA, we suggest you reexamine how you are calculating your B & O obligations.

 Right now there is a lot of confusion as to what you can exclude from your formula due to some awkward wording on the WA DOR website.
-Many CPA’s have contacted us for guidance in how to best position their clients.
+Many CPAs have contacted us for guidance in how to best position their clients.
 Based on what we see, many taxpayers are still not correctly applying the new method, thereby overpaying their taxes and creating an ever growing refund opportunity.
-If you would like us to review your process or would like see if you have a potential refund click here.
+If you would like us to review your process or would like see if you have a potential refund let us know.

 In general we usually prefer Voluntary Disclosure Agreements (VDAs) over amnesty programs.
 Our reasons are outlined in our previous article, “You Missed the Tax Amnesty Express Don’t Worry.
 You are probably better off with a VDA anyway!”
 However, as Tax amnesties go this is a worthy program.
 It began on February 1, 2011 and runs through April 30, 2011.
 Don’t let that April 30th date confuse you though.
 That is the date by which all taxes must be paid.
 The real cutoff date is April 18, 2011 which is the date by which you must submit an application and file all outstanding or amended returns.